 Guess what, we were sent the package (overnite) on October 31st 2008 (received on November 3, 2008 left on the doorstep) with a demand that we sign and return the documents along with our first payment of the workout program due October 29th.
 There's a catch here.
 A clause in the workout agreement stated that any payment even one day late would constitute the agreement null and void and immediate foreclosure would commence.
 With a sale date of November 7, I again contacted Flagsta and they told me that they would not consider the payment as late and to return the agreement (signed) with payment, and that they could stop the foreclosure on the actual sale date.
 This was NOT A GAMBLE I WAS WILLING TO TAKE.

 Yes we are in bk limbo right now and are eligible for HAMP per the guidelines and are in round "22" of the process.

-Review about: Flagstar Bank Mortgage.
+Product or Service Mentioned: Flagstar Bank Mortgage.